Adult comics: Europe

-The French comics anthology Pilote was published from 1959 to 1989, and featured the work of adult-oriented creators such as Jean Giraud (Moebius), Guido Crepax, Caza and the American Robert Crumb.
-By 1974, Jean Giraud and some of his comrades had become dissatisfied with Pilote, and broke off to found the Metal Hurlant magazine to showcase adult comics in the science fiction or fantasy genres.
+The French comics anthology Pilote was published from 1959 to 1989, and featured the work of adult-oriented creators such as Jean Giraud, Guido Crepax, Caza and Robert Crumb.
+By 1974, Jean Giraud and some of his comrades had become dissatisfied with Pilote, and broke off to found the Métal Hurlant magazine to showcase adult comics in the science fiction or fantasy genres.

 In France in 1962, Jean-Claude Forest started producing a strip called Barbarella, set in outer space, but where the heroine found herself losing her clothing or ending up in sexual situations.

 In 1965, the Belgian artist Guy Peellaert released the first graphic novel, The Adventures of Jodelle.
-In Italy, Guido Crepax starting publishing Valentina in Linus magazine.
-In 1966, also in Italy, the artist Sandro Angiolini put out the first issue of Isabella.
-In 1968, Yves Duval and Dino Attanasio started writing/drawing a sexy strip called Candida for the Belgian magazine Cine-Revue.
+In Italy, Guido Crepax published Valentina in Linus magazine.
+In 1966, also in Italy, the artist Sandro Angiolini drew the first issue of Isabella.
+In 1968, Yves Duval and Dino Attanasio wrote and drew a sexy strip called Candida for the Belgian magazine Cine-Revue.

-In England, in 1969, writer Jo Addams and artist Luis Roca started publishing the Scarth A.D.
-2195 strip in the newspaper, The Sun.
-In 1972, Don Lawrence started producing a strip Carrie for Mayfair magazine.
-In 1976, John Richardson started drawing the strip Amanda also for The Sun.
+In England, in 1969, writer Jo Addams and artist Luis Roca published the Scarth A.D.
+2195 strip in the newspaper The Sun.
+In 1972, Don Lawrence produced a strip Carrie for Mayfair magazine.
+In 1976, John Richardson drew the strip Amanda also for The Sun.

-In 1977, the British anthology 2000 A.D. first appeared, and featured the work of many writers and artists who were to become influential in the adult comics field in the U.S. later, notably Alan Moore and Dave Gibbons who co-created Watchmen and Neil Gaiman who went on to work on The Sandman.
-In 1978, artist Enrique Badia Romero and writer Donne Avenell starting producing the strip Axa for The Sun.
+In 1977, the British anthology 2000 A.D. first appeared, and featured the work of many writers and artists, such as Alan Moore and Dave Gibbons (who later co-created Watchmen) and Neil Gaiman (who later wrote The Sandman).
+In 1978, artist Enrique Badía Romero and writer Donne Avenell have produced the strip Axa for The Sun.

-In 1978, the Belgian company Casterman started putting out the magazine À Suivre attracting submissions by many of the same contributors who were seen in Metal Hurlant.
-Catalan Communications and more recently NBM Publishing have also published adult works from Europe mostly as standalone graphic novels, although NBM now has an anthology magazine called Sizzle.
+In 1978, the Belgian company Casterman published the magazine À Suivre that featured many of the same contributors who were seen in Métal Hurlant.
+Catalan Communications and more recently NBM Publishing have also published adult works from Europe, mostly as standalone graphic novels, although NBM currently has an anthology magazine called Sizzle.

 In 1979, the British magazine Viz first appeared parodying earlier British comics anthologies with an injection of incongruous sex or violence.
 In 1982, Raymond Briggs tried to give British comics a more serious tone with works such as When the Wind Blows about an older couple trying to come to terms with the aftermath of a nuclear attack.

-Horacio Altuna is an Argentine artist who has done many four page strips for Playboy Magazine's Spanish, Italian and German editions.
+Horacio Altuna is an Argentine artist who has done many four page strips for Playboy magazine's Spanish, Italian and German editions.